 Workshops are customized for each participating group, depending on its specific needs, and help managers work more effectively with affinity groups, which are organized at Cummins around a specific demographic trait, and Local Diversity Councils, which are designed to promote diversity in general.
 The project’s goal: help all employees reach their full potential.

 This project helps employees who are Affinity Group or Local Diversity Council members, as well as leaders, better align and strengthen their organizations.
-It helps managers and supervisiors better connect with and lead diverse teams.
+It helps managers and supervisors better connect with and lead diverse teams.

 How it Works

 While much of the discussion during the sessions is customized to meet the particular cultural needs of the audience, the framework remains the same around the world.